andrewwutw/build-djgpp/README.md

 ### Use DJGPP compiler

-There are 2 method to run the compiler (BASE_DIR is your DJGPP install location).
+There are 2 methods to run the compiler (*BASE_DIR* is your DJGPP install location).

 * Use compiler full name :